Where to Stash Your Cash: 6 Types of Savings Accounts

 A CD might work for someone with a significant financial event on the horizon who needs to park their cash for the short term.
 Examples would include down payments for a home or a car.
 These aren’t useful for keeping emergency funds since you won't have immediate access to your money.

 Specialty savings accounts can be great options for long-term goals.
 Many of these act as investment accounts rather than traditional savings deposit accounts.
 Examples include health savings accounts (HSAs), 529s, custodial accounts and individual retirement accounts (IRAs).

 Pros of a specialty savings account

 You can maximize earnings because your funds can be invested.
 Working with a trusted advisor can help you select a portfolio that matches your risk tolerance.
 Some of these options, like a Roth IRA, offer tax benefits.

-When it comes to an interest-bearing savings account, it's important to remember that the longer you leave the money in the account, the more you are likely to earn in interest.
+When it comes to an interest-bearing savings account, remember that the longer you leave the money in the account, the more you are likely to earn in interest.
 For that reason, it's important to start saving today.

 Each of the six different types of savings accounts we’ve listed has its own pros and cons.
-The option that you choose will very much depend on your financial situation and goals.
-But, even putting your money in a traditional savings account to get started can earn you a bit more in interest than you would if your money was in a checking account.
+The option that you choose will depend on your financial situation and goals.
+But, even putting your money in a traditional savings account to get started can earn you a bit more in interest than you would if your money were in a checking account.

-If you are looking for more useful tips for your financial journey, check out Tally's† free newsletter.
-The newsletter is full of information that can help you with important financial matters, from debt payoff to saving for retirement.
+If you’re looking for more useful tips for your financial journey, sign up for Tally's† free newsletter.
+The newsletter contains information that can help you with important financial matters, from debt payoff to saving for retirement.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 - $300.